Does not apply to sports. Team sports

 The main principles of football:

-The game is played by two teams of 11 players each.
-The goal is to kick the ball into the opponent's goal.
-Footballers direct the ball only with their feet and head, it is forbidden to use their hands.
-The team that manages to score the ball more times wins.
+The game involves two teams, each consisting of 11 players.
+The goal is to score the ball into the opponent's goal.
+Football players direct the ball only with their feet and head; using their hands is prohibited.
+The team that manages to score the goal wins more once.

 Here are the roles: